jeremybatesDC/vueGridBaseballCard/README.md

 ## To Do

+touchaction maniuplation working to prevent zoom on pressing stepper buttons...

+the stepper buttons can be as big as they are with large plus min icons but the background can be smaller so the legend can show better...

 wrap select menu in a label and style that and that's where to add after element

 refactor data soi -- not sure i need/want the data-attr since i \*may need a class anyway